ipns-link/specs/specs.md

 ##### Encryption

-Each Gateway owns a GPG key-pair and serves the corresponding public key at path `/pubkey`.
+Each Gateway owns a GPG keypair and serves the corresponding public key at path `/pubkey`.
 The JSON is encrypted with the GPG public keys of the trusted Gateways.
 This makes sure only the trusted Gateways can read the JSON.
 Gateways that can't decrypt it, would [307 redirect](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307) the Browser to any one of the trusted Gateways, which may be chosen randomly.

 If the Origin wants to be accessible through all the Gateways, then, instead of encrypting the JSON with the public keys, it is encrypted with an AES128 symmetric key with the passphrase `ipns-link`.